-We can heal from a traumatic or emotionally disruptive event by honestly, expressively and deeply telling what may at first be as a fragmented or chaotic story, so that it eventually becomes coherent and understandable.
-We can weave this more coherent story into the ongoing fabric of our lives, find meaning in it and moving forward from it.
+We can heal from a traumatic or emotionally disruptive event by honestly, expressively and deeply telling what may initially be a fragmented or chaotic story.
+We keep writing until, perhaps over a period of days or months, until it becomes a coherent and understandable narrative.
+We can weave this more coherent story into the ongoing fabric of our lives, find meaning in it and move forward from it.

 Keeping our stories hidden from ourselves and others takes energy.
 It can be stressful and isolating, affecting our mental and physical health.
-Telling our stories through talk or writing strengthens our connections to self and others.
+Telling our stories through talking or writing strengthens our connections to self and others.
 It benefits mental and physical health by influencing our core values, patterns of thought, and our feelings about ourselves (Pennebaker & Smyth, 2018).
-In order to heal, our writing must link detailed descriptions of what happened with past and current thoughts and feelings about the event (DeSalvo, 1999).
+In order to heal, our writing must link detailed descriptions of what happened with our thoughts and feelings about the event (DeSalvo, 1999).

 Explore The Power of Writing to Help You Find Your Inner Healing Voice